Lil-Junko/prototype/README.md

 shrugs off damage less than 5
 gains:
-weak ranged attack called "Carpenter's song" stuns player skipping one turn cooldown of 3 turns buff called "walrus's blessing" boosts speed and attack for 3 turns cooldown of 5 turns
+weak ranged attack called "Carpenter's song" stuns player skipping one turn cooldown of 3 turns buff called "walrus's blessing" boosts speed, defense, and attack for 3 turns cooldown of 5 turns after using walrus's blessing should have the Deep Sea Knight able to hit a crushing anchor after 1 turn meaning player can't leave his range and will get hit with it if player does not attempt to dodge or stun

 ### Player
 player is 1x1 and can hit in a 1x radious around